huangmubin/Document/English/Level 4.md

 How was it?
 Oh, I love Now York!
 It's a really exciting city.
 Hmm.
 It's too big and too loud for me.
 So, what do you do in Now York?
 Well, we went to a musical.
 That was fun!
 And we ate at some really interesting restaurants.
-The food was dilicous.
+The food was delicous.
 It sounds wonderful.
 And the Museum of Modern Art was incredible!
 That's great!
 Well, I have a meeting.
 See you later.